-Seniors need extra attention during winter because they are especially vulnerable to colder temperatures, slipping and falling in snow or becoming homebound and isolated.
+Often times, seniors need extra attention during winter because they are especially vulnerable to colder temperatures, slipping and falling on snow or becoming homebound and isolated.
 By implementing winter preparation strategies before snow and frigid temperatures settle in, you can keep your aging loved one safe, healthy and as independent as possible in case you cannot be there when the weather is bad.

 Here are some tips for caring for aging parents, grandparents or other family members during winter so that everyone can enjoy the holidays, beautiful snowfalls and blue winter skies—without worrying about injuries or illnesses.